confluentinc/ksql/documentation/quickstart.rst

 Setup
 -----

-1. Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster (with ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry).
+1. Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster, including ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry.
 Do not run KSQL against a production Kafka cluster while KSQL is in tech preview.

-To run a Kafka development cluster and to start KSQL:
+To start a Kafka development cluster, follow these instructions and then return to this quickstart:

+* If you are using a Docker environment, then go `here <quickstart-docker.rst#start-a-kafka-cluster>`__
+* If you are not using a Docker environment, then go `here <quickstart-non-docker.rst#start-a-kafka-cluster>`__

+2. Start KSQL.
+Follow these instructions and then return this quickstart:

-* If you are using a Docker environment, then follow these `instructions <quickstart-docker.rst>`__
+* If you are using a Docker environment, then go `here <quickstart-docker.rst##start-ksql>`__
-* If you are not using a Docker environment, then follow these `instructions <quickstart-non-docker.rst>`__
+* If you are not using a Docker environment, then go `here <quickstart-non-docker.rst#start-ksql>`__

-Once you have completed the above steps, you will have a running Kafka cluster and you will have started KSQL.
 You will see the KSQL prompt:

 .. sourcecode:: bash

    ksql>

-2. KSQL provides a structured query language to query Kafka data, so you need some data to query.
+3. KSQL provides a structured query language to query Kafka data, so you need some data to query.
 For this quickstart, you will produce mock data to the Kafka cluster.

 * If you are using our Docker Compose files, a Docker container is already running with a data generator that is producing Kafka messages to your cluster.
 No further action is required
 * If you are not not using our Docker environment, then follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data

-3. With KSQL running and data in your Kafka cluster ready for querying, you can proceed below.

 Create a STREAM and TABLE